OpenZeppelin/openzeppelin-contracts/README.md

 _If you're new to smart contract development, head to [Developing Smart Contracts](https://docs.openzeppelin.com/learn/developing-smart-contracts) to learn about creating a new project and compiling your contracts._

 To keep your system secure, you should **always** use the installed code as-is, and neither copy-paste it from online sources nor modify it yourself.
-The library is designed so that only the contracts and functions you use are deployed, so you don't need to worry about it needlessly increasing gas costs.
+The library is designed so that only the contracts and functions you use are deployed, so you don't need to worry about needlessly increasing gas costs.

 ## Learn More